Do you think you have what it takes to play Division 1 College Basketball?

 - “About 40% of all men’s basketball players who enter Division I directly out of high school depart their initial school by the end of their sophomore year.”

-I don’t mean to be negative or the bearer of bad news, but players and parents need to know these things about D1 college basketball.
+I don’t mean to be negative or the bearer of bad news, but players and parents need to know these truths about D1 college basketball.
 They’ll help parents and players make more informed decisions and be much more prepared if they’re good enough and lucky enough to play at that level.

 I hope this information about playing Division 1 basketball was helpful, after reading it, do you still think you have what it takes to play Division 1 College Basketball?
 Are you willing to deal with the above truths?